amp1590/Memotion-Analysis---Meme-emotion-prediction/README.md

 # datamining_proj
 Term project for Data Mining which we selected - Memotion analysis prediction.
-That is we attempted to catagorize what emotion a meme is expressing through its text contents and also tried to quantify that emotion on a scale of 0-3; still we couldn't implement the quantification.
-But implemented the emotion prediction for a meme on the basis of text contents.
+We attempted to catagorize the emotion that a meme expresses through its text contents and also, tried to quantify that emotion on a scale of 0-3.
+We couldn't implement the quantification, but we implemented the emotion prediction for a meme on the basis of text contents.

 We selected the data set with 6000+ rows.